In parnership with explore.org, you can watch puffins, razorbills, terns, and ospreys find mates, build nests, socialize, and raise their chicks.

 The PUFFIN LOAFING LEDGE CAM overlooks a puffin loafing area at Seal Island NWR where Audubon’s Project Puffin operates a summer field station.
 The Seal Island puffins were decimated by excessive hunting in 1887.
 Project Puffin restored a puffin nesting colony using methods first developed at Eastern Egg Rock.
 Nearly 1,000 puffin chicks from Newfoundland were hand-reared and released at Seal Island between 1984 and 1989.
 Now, more than 500 pairs nest at the island.
 Watch the puffins and their relatives the razorbills and murres that now frequent Seal Island.
 Also view the AUDUBON PUFFIN CAM - BOULDER BERM, which shows puffins coming and going, sometimes with food, to their nests.

 The PUFFIN BURROW CAM gives views of the family life of a pair of puffins at Seal Island NWR.
 The pair hatched a single chick, named 'Petey' in 2012.
 Unfortunately, Petey did not survive because of a shortage of proper size food.
 In 2013, a puffin chick named ‘Hope’ hatched on July 3rd on Seal Island NWR, entertained us as she grew into a feisty young puffling, and fledged on August 21st.
 After that came puffins 'Pal' (2014) and 'Joy' (2015).
-There was no chick in 2016 - the next chick we watched was 'Conrad' (2017), followed by 'Grace' (2018).
+There was no chick in 2016 - the next chick we watched was 'Conrad' (2017), followed by 'Grace' (2018) and 'Bucky' (2019).